 - Foster a love and appreciation for daily Jewish living and weekly Shabbat observance. - Have a deeper understanding and connection to T'filah, specifically the knowledge of what it means to be a Shaliach Tzibur (service leader) as well as being an active participant in services; the basic outline and order of the service; and the ability to sing/read the main t'fillot of the prayer service.
-We want our community to feel comfortable and at "home" in various worship settings (congregational, Hillel, etc.). - Develop an attachment to eretz Yisrael (the land) and am Yisrael (the people) of Israel.
-Create in our camp community the desire to travel to Israel with our NFTY program.
-In addition, we wish for our community to be aware of Israel opportunities to further strengthen their love and connection to Israel such as EIE, college study, MASA, and other work/study programs. - Increase Hebrew vocabulary; not just words, but concepts, phrases, and Jewish lingo that reinforce that Hebrew is a real and living language that serves as a connection point for the Jewish People. - Teach "character development" (Tikkun Middot) and "commitment to community and society" (Tikkun Olam). - Instill in our campers a real, meaningful, and practical understanding of living a life guided by Jewish principles and teachings. - Build an appreciation for and attachment to living Reform Judaism and feeling connected to the Reform Movement.
+It is our goal for our community to feel comfortable and at "home" in various worship settings (congregational, Hillel, etc.). - Develop an attachment to eretz Yisrael (the land) and am Yisrael (the people) of Israel.
+This includes creating in our camp community the desire to travel to Israel with our NFTY program.
+In addition, we wish for our community to be aware of Israel opportunities to further strengthen their love and connection to Israel such as URJ Heller High School in Israel, college study, MASA, and other work/study programs. - Increase Hebrew vocabulary not just words, but concepts, phrases, and Jewish lingo that reinforce that Hebrew is a real and living language that serves as a connection point for the Jewish People. - Teach "character development" (Tikkun Middot) and "commitment to community and society" (Tikkun Olam). - Instill in our campers a real, meaningful, and practical understanding of living a life guided by Jewish principles and teachings. - Build an appreciation for and attachment to living Reform Judaism and feeling connected to the Reform Movement.